decentralised-dataexchange/bb-consent-playground/README.md

 ## Steps to run playground

+After cloning this repo using `git clone git@github.com:decentralised-dataexchange/bb-consent-playground.git`in your local machine, `cd` into the folder `bb-consent-playground`.
+Follow the steps below:

 1. Execute `make run`.
 This sets up the necessary dependencies and configurations for running playground.
 2. Execute `make down`.
 This stops the playground without deleting the data (volumes).
 3. Execute `make clean`.
 This stops the playground along with deleting the data (volumes).